 Based in Sydney, Martine Vanderspuy has had a lifetime love affair with the sea, this has led to her aerial inspired resin art.
 Through experimentation, she has mastered the difficult process of painting with resin, creating photo realistic work depicting the moods of the ocean.
 Martine’s paintings inspire the feeling of movement and open a visual window onto the sea.
 Her bold compositions use the fluidity and translucency of resin to capture dazzling effects of light and water.

 Living abroad for most of her early life, her family finally settled in Australia where she finished her schooling and went on to study graphic art.
 As a graphic artist she worked in Canada and Australia in the advertising world.
 She established her own graphic art studio in 1982 which won many awards within its field.

-Martine Gallery can be found at 44 Sailors Bay Road in Northbridge.
-The gallery help raises funds and create awarness for research into Mitochondrial(Mito) disease.
-Martine’s youngest son Tom suffers from the disease which has no known cure.
+The Martine Gallery helps to raise funds and create awareness of research into Mitochondrial(Mito) disease.
+Martine’s son Tom suffers from the disease which has no known cure.
 Martine is a passionate supporter for research into understanding Mito with the hopes of finding a cure.

-Phone: 02 9958 0014
+Phone: +61 2 9958 0014

 Gallery: 44 Sailors Bay Road , Northbridge NSW 2063